-He formerly held the position of Chief Operating Officer at AC-CCSWB and Chief Marketing Officer in Arca Continental.
-Previously, Mr. Tissot worked as an executive at The Coca-Cola Company for more than 15 years and prior to that at Warner Lambert for five years.
-He has a Bachelor's Degree in Business Administration from ICESI University in Colombia, and Master ́s degrees in Marketing and Finance from Colegio de Estudios Superiores de Administración, also in Colombia.
+He formerly held the position of Chief Operating Officer at Coca-Cola Southwest Beverages and Chief Marketing Officer of Arca Continental.
+He spent more than 15 years at The Coca-Cola Company in various geographies, including CEO of Mexico and Central America, as well as various executive roles in Colombia, and at Warner Lambert in the commercial area for five years.
+He completed the Advanced Management Program as an Alumnus of the Harvard Business School, has a Bachelor's Degree in Business Administration from Universidad ICESI in Colombia, and Master ́s degrees in Marketing and Finance from Colegio de Estudios Superiores de Administración, also in Colombia.